merlinfuchs/kite/kite-docs/docs/reference/variable.md

 sidebar_position: 4
 ---

-# Shared Variable
+# Global Variables

-With Shared Variables you can store information across commands, events, and message templates.
+With Global Variables you can store information across commands, events, and message templates.

 They can be accessed in commands or event listeners using the "Set variable" or "Get variable" blocks.